 Time to get away from the "woe is me, life is crap" mantra I've been spouting of late.
 Time to find my happy place and live in the warm arms of denial for a few minutes.

 A few weeks back (well actually a bit longer) I finally met a bunch of fellow Bobettes here in Melbourne for lunch.
-For a while now we've been in contact on an Australian FB group, with Bobettes coming from all around the country and New Zealand (which, lets face it, really is just another Australian state, although with an above average fondness for their woolly artiodactylan brethren).
+For a while now we've been in contact on an Australian FB group, with Bobettes coming from all around the country and New Zealand.
 The Dysautonomia community is very small here in The Land Down Under.
 Hell you are hard pressed to find a specialist, let alone others in the same leaky boat.
 But what started out as a handful of people has now stretched to 43 members!
 Diagnoses are varied, from Postural Orthostatic Tachicardia Syndrome (POTS) and Neurocardiogenic Syncope (NCS) to WTF?, but we have a wee little community who all share a group of pesky symptoms and a body that is not playing the game.

 For all of us it was a challenge to get there.
 Many of us were ill leading up to the day,on the day, and the days after.
 Some couldn't make it due to bodies that refused to cooperate.
 Some are now in hospital (checking out the male staff off course, can't keep a good gal down).
 But I think we would all say it was worth it.